Counselling with Kirsty

 Loneliness or social isolation

-Alongside traditional counselling, I spent several years at the mental health charity Mind, providing one-to-one support for young people dealing with self-harm, suicidal thoughts and other mental health struggles.
+I've been working in mental health for over nine years, including roles at two counselling charities and several years at Mind, where I provided one-to-one support for young people dealing with self-harm, suicidal thoughts and other mental health challenges.

-Alongside my formal qualifications, I regularly attend training to stay up to date with the latest counselling research and to offer the very best support I can to those I work with.
+I keep learning through training so I can offer the very best support I can to those I work with.

 BA (Hons) in Counselling (Waverley Abbey College; Middlesex University)